-Regular tours / open tours for individual visitors
+Regular tours / open tours for individual visitors through the permanent exhibition

-approx. 75 minutes
+75 minutes

 Persons: max.
 25 visitors

-Reservations Regular guided tours:
+Reservations for regular tours:

-During opening hours by telephone on +49 (0)941 59851-0
+During opening hours by telephone at +49 (0)941 59851-0 or by email to poststelle(at)hdbg.bayern.de

 Experience different facets of the permanent and special exhibition with our wide range of guided tours for groups and school classes.